0xfrian/nordic-dots/README.md

 # dot-files

-### Dot Files for my Arch Linux Configuration
+This repository contains the dot-files for my Arch Linux configuration

-This time with a Dracula colortheme.
+Last updated: August 2023